Why Does the Check VSC System Light Come On?

 When you are driving in severe weather such as a blizzard, the snow can prompt the light since the ABS sensors misinterpret the snowy surface as a traction-losing condition.
 This can also trigger a ‘C1201’ engine error code.

-Undoing the error code is not a complicated task.
+Undoing the error code is a simple task.
 Go to a safe place or in your garage and wait for the snow to melt.
 The light is likely to turn off automatically after the thawing.
 But if it does not work, use an OBD2 scanner to fix the error code.
 Take the car to a repair shop if you don’t know how to use the scanner.

 There is another process too.
 Turn the ignition switch to ACC (for accessories) and press the odometer until it shows mileage.
 Switch the engine off and then switch on again using the odometer button.
 This will make the check VSC system light go away.

-If the light stays on or returns after a while, the car may have bad sensors or steering rack mentioned above.
+If the light stays on or returns after a while, the car may have bad sensors or the steering rack mentioned above.
 You should consult a mechanic for this problem and replace the sensors or components, as required.

 Other Helpful Systems for Traction Control